100Shapes/docpad-backbone/README.md

 - [Handlebar Templates](http://handlebarsjs.com/)

 ### The plan
-1. ~~Start with a regular Backbone-boilerplate (BBB) project~~
+1. [x] Start with a regular Backbone-boilerplate (BBB) project
-1. ~~Convert the BBB project to use Handlebars~~
+1. [x] Convert the BBB project to use Handlebars
-1. Create templates in an external directory to Docpad and Backbone so they can be shared across both
+1. [ ] Create templates in an external directory to Docpad and Backbone so they can be shared across both
-2. ~~Create a Docpad project~~
+2. [x] Create a Docpad project
-1. Configure the output directory for Docpad
+1. [ ] Configure the output directory for Docpad
-1. Tidy the whole project up so it's not embarrasing
+1. [ ] Tidy the whole project up so it's not embarrasing

-## And eventually…
+### And eventually…
 - Use Grunt to do things I don't understand
 - Use `r.js` to optmise and concatenate the `.js` files
 - Write tests (maybe)

+## Setup yourself
+This is experimental – do so at your own risk.

+1. Clone the repo `git clone https://github.com/100Shapes/docpad-backbone.git`
+1. Install the docpad things: `cd docpad && npm install`
+1. Install the Backbone things: `cd ../backbone/ && npm install`
+1. Run it :s